$d$-connectivity of the random graph with restricted budget: Proof for the case

+Moreover, as $d\ge 4$, the above expression is larger than 1 and uniformly bounded away from 1 over the interval $s\in [7, \eps n]$ for some sufficiently small but fixed $\eps > 0$.
+As a result, the sum of the right hand side of~\eqref{eq split} over $s\in [7, \eps n]$ is of the same order as the term for $s=7$.
+Since $d\ge 4$, the latter is bounded by

+Finally, we recall that there are $o(n)$ vertices of degree less than $d$ in $G'$.
+Moreover, a.a.s.\ there are at most $(\log n)^2 = o(n)$ marked edges, and $O(\log n) = o(n)$ vertices in cycles of length at most 14 by Lemma~\ref{lemma double edges}.
+In particular, a.a.s.\ the 7-th neighbourhood of all but $o(n)$ of the vertices in $G''$ is isomorphic to the 7-th neighbourhood of any vertex in a $d$-regular tree.
+We condition on this event and show that none of these vertices is in a set $U$ of size $s\in [6]$ satisfying $|N_{G''}(U)|\le d-1$.
+Fix such a vertex $v$ and let $U'\subseteq U$ be the connected component of $v$ in $G''[U]$.
+Then, $U'$ has neighbourhood of size at least $d$: indeed, the vertex $v$ itself has $d$ neighbours and adding the vertices in $U'$ one by one so that the set of all added vertices remains connected at every step shows that the size of the neighbourhood cannot decrease, which completes the proof. \end{proof}

-To conclude the proof in the case $d\ge 4$, we condition on the graph $G''$ satisfying the a.a.s.\ statement of Lemma~\ref{lemma d ge 4}.
-As already pointed out, by the coupling in Lemma~\ref{lemma repeated} Builder has a strategy to construct $G''$ up to identifying multiple edges.
-At the same time, connecting every vertex $v\in G''$ in a set $U$ satisfying $|U|\le 6$ and $|N_{G''}(U)|\le d-1$ to $d+5$ new neighbours in $G''$ would transform $G''$ into a $d$-connected graph.
-Indeed, for every such vertex $v$ and every set $U$ as above that contains it, $|N_{G''}(U)|$ would be at least $|N_{G''}(v)| - (|U|-1)\ge (d+5) - 5 = d$.
-Thus, using that there are only $o(n)$ such vertices, and there are a.a.s.\ $o(n)$ vertices in $G\setminus G'$ as well, combining Lemma~\ref{lemma eq union bound} (applied for $k = d+5$) with Corollary~\ref{cor last step} finishes the proof in the case $d\ge 4$.
+To conclude the proof in the case $d\ge 4$, we condition on the a.a.s.\ event from Lemma~\ref{lemma double edges} and the graph $G''$ satisfying the a.a.s.\ statement of Lemma~\ref{lemma d ge 4}.
+As already pointed out, by the coupling in Lemma~\ref{lemma repeated}, Builder has a strategy to construct $G''$ in $o(n\log n)$ rounds up to identifying multiple edges (of which there are at most $\log n$ pairs).
+At the same time, connecting every vertex $v\in V(G'')$ in a set $U$ with $|U|\le 6$ and $|N_{G''}(U)|\le d-1$ to $d+5$ new neighbours in $G''$ is sufficient to transform $G''$ into a $d$-connected graph.
+Indeed, for every such vertex $v$ and every set $U$ as above that contains it, the size of the neighbourhood of $U$ in this larger graph would be at least $(d+5) - (|U|-1)\ge (d+5) - 5 = d$.
+Using that there are only $o(n)$ such vertices, and there are a.a.s.\ $o(n)$ vertices in $G\setminus G'$ as well, combining Lemma~\ref{lemma eq union bound} (applied for $k = d+5$, $\mu = 4/\omega\ge 2|V(G\setminus G')|/n$ and the sets $S_i = V(G'')\setminus \{w_i\}$ for all $i\in [n]$) with Lemma~\ref{lem last step} finishes the proof in the case $d\ge 4$.

 Before continuing with the proof for $d\in \{2,3\}$, note that there is a natural reason for the above approach to fail in this case.
 Indeed, when $d=2$, a configuration model with vertices of degrees 1 and 2 only is a union of paths and thus has plenty of connected components.
 Moreover, when $d=3$, the presence of many vertices of degree 2 ensures long paths, which in turn implies that there will a.a.s.\ exist sets $U$ of size $|U|\gg 1$ satisfying $|N_{G''}(U)| = 2$.